tracy-o/learning-day/docs/xray-investigation.md

 We use the [aws_ex_ray](https://github.com/lyokato/aws_ex_ray) library in belfrage to handle our requests to interface with X-Ray.

-This library functions by creating an ETS table which is bound to the process which calls `start_tracing` (in our case each request process).
+This library functions by creating an ETS table.
 This keeps track of the segments and subsegments of each request.
 When the tracing is finished it is sent to the X-Ray daemon (on the instance) via a UDP client.

 This also means that if the X-Ray daemon or X-Ray API is down it will have no effect on our application.
 As aws_ex_ray sends its data to the daemon via UDP.